Toyota Sprinter Trueno: AE85 & AE86 Series (1983–1987)

+Markets

+North America

 The North American Corolla GT-S, SR-5 and DX (US coupé only) uses the same front-end as the Japanese-market Sprinter Trueno, complete with retractable pop-up headlights, but has different and longer bumpers in the front and rear in order to comply with US federal standards.
 It also used the Corolla Levin's taillights instead of the ones from the Sprinter Trueno.
-This version was also sold in the Middle East as the Corolla GT, offered with a sole liftback body style and lack of the side marker lights on the rear fenders.
+This version was also sold in the Middle East as the Corolla GT, offered with a sole liftback body style and lack of the side marker lights on the rear wings.

+Other Markets

 The European and general export markets (such as Chile, Hong Kong and New Zealand) Corolla GT (not available as coupé for general export) and SR had the same styling as the Corolla Levin.
-This specification can be recognized by the use of standard grille with "TOYOTA" badge, turn signal on the front fenders (Europe only), rear license plate lights that illuminate from below, fuel door with keyhole (optional for general export) and sometimes equipped with hubcaps and headlights washer.
+This specification can be recognized by the use of standard grille with "TOYOTA" badge, turn signal on the front wings (Europe only), rear license plate lights that illuminate from below, fuel door with keyhole (optional for general export) and sometimes equipped with hubcaps and headlights washer.
 The Australian market version was only available as liftback and marketed simply as the Sprinter, having the similar appearance as the general export GT liftback but fitted with Sprinter Trueno's taillights instead.